Ruchita-0310/bioinformatics/comparative genomics.md

 ```
 nano Ancestral_reconstruction_copy_number.py # change .ml_rec to .uml_rec
 ```
 - The ALE output also provides estimates of the gene families present at each node.
-Therefore we can model the presence and absence of gene families at internal nodes, reconstructing ancestral genomes
+Therefore we can model the presence and absence of gene families at internal nodes, reconstructing ancestral genomes.
 - There are three command line arguments.
-The first is the minimum copy number at which a gene family should be included in the reconstruction , i.e., 0.5 = on average, half a copy of the family is present at the node in question (fractions are possible because the value is averaged over the sampled reconciliations)
+The first is the minimum copy number at which a gene family should be included in the reconstruction , i.e., 0.5 = on average, half a copy of the family is present at the node in question (fractions are possible because the value is averaged over the sampled reconciliations).
 - The secondnd third arguments are the range of the internal nodes.
 For example, in this dataset the internal nodes are labelled 16, 17, 18...
 30 (as can be seen in the output of branchwise_number_of_events.py).
 Thus, the command line arguments are 16 and 30.
-All nodes between 16 and 30 will be reconstructed
+All nodes between 16 and 30 will be reconstructed.
-- The results will give only "copies" at every node
+- The results will give only "copies" at every node.
 ```
 python Ancestral_reconstruction_copy_number.py 0.5 16 30
 ```
 - Copy to [modify the ancestral reconstruction](https://github.com/vmkhot/Comparative-Genomics-Verruco/blob/master/ancestral_trial/ancestral_modified_VK.py)
-- The modifications include duplications, transfers, losses, originations and copies
+- The modifications include duplications, transfers, losses, originations and copies.
 ```
 python ancestral_modified.py 0.5 16 30
 ```
 - **Results**:
 1. `Total_copies_at_node` and `Gene_families_at_each_node` directories will contain .csv files
 2. Zip it and download it to your computer to view
-3. Results of modified ancestral reconstruction are in `Total_copies_at_node` directory. `Copies_at_each_node.csv` and `Sum_of_DTLSC_at_each_node.csv` files have all the results
+3. Results of "modified ancestral reconstruction" are in `Total_copies_at_node` directory. `Copies_at_each_node.csv` and `Sum_of_DTLSC_at_each_node.csv` files have all the results.